ECB says will monitor impact of euro strength

 "We will closely monitor conditions in the money market and their potential impact on the stance of monetary policy, which will remain accommodative," he said.

-A Reuters poll of economists last week suggested official ratest would not change until at least July 2014.
+A Reuters poll of economists last week suggested official rates would not change until at least July 2014.

 BANK SCANDAL